z3h4/useful-commands/HTML & CSS/css.md

 ### Sizing

 - Control the size of the flex items based on the available space.
-- There are few properties which should be applied on flex items (not on the flex container).
+- There are few properties **which should be applied on flex items (not on the flex container)**.

 1.  `flex-basis`: set the initial size of a flex item.
     - By default, it is set to `auto`.
+    - If the `flex-direction` is set to `row`, `flex-basis` translates to the `width` property.
+If we set the direction to column, `flex-basis` would translate to the `height` property.
-2.  `flex-grow`: set the growth factor.
+2.  `flex-grow`:
+    - It determines the growth factor of our flex items.
+    - With `flex-grow`, we can allow the items to grow and take up the available space.
     - By default, it is set to 0.
     - It takes only number, not any unit.
-3.  `flex-shrink`: set the shrink factor.
+3.  `flex-shrink`:
+    - It determines the shrink factor of our flex items.
+    - This property is the opposite of `flex-growth`.
+It tells the browser how these elements should shrink if there is not enough space to fit in the container.
     - By default, it is set to 0.
     - It takes only number, not any unit.
 4.  `flex`: it combines the above 3 properties.